 Scientists are still trying to understand the wide ranging effects of the ECS.
 Its cannabinoid receptors are found along the central nervous system.
-CB receptors are also found in high concentrations in brain cells, the immune system, and in the digestive system.
+CB receptors are also found in high concentrations in brain cells, the immune system and immune cells, and in the digestive system.
 They are found in lesser concentrations all throughout the other areas of the body.

 Unfortunately, medical schools still don’t teach students about the ECS.5 According to experts, faculty and administrations don’t want to add new material to an already overloaded curriculum.

 The ECS affects each body differently depending upon the concentration of receptors.
 Cannabinoids bind to the two primary receptor types, CB1 and CB2 receptors.
 CB1 - cannabinoid receptors appear concentrated in the central nervous system, while CB2 receptors can be found throughout the body.6